yourhead/StacksAPI/_controls/number/index.md

 {% include newstuff.html %}
 ### Number Control Array

 Number controls can be used in arrays.
 Each has its own subtitle and default, all other values are shared.

+> NB: number-3 requires Stacks API v8 (Stacks v3.1+)

 Number control types are:

 - `number` : a regular number control.
 - `number-2` : two number controls.
+- `number-3` : three number controls.
 - `number-4` : four number controls.